astralapp/astral/README.md

 # Astral
 Organize Your GitHub Stars With Ease

 **Please Note:** I've decided to rewrite most of the app from scratch.
-This is a pretty big undertaking, but there are some core backend things I want to add, and I'd like to rewrite the front-end in RiotJS.
+This is a pretty big undertaking, but there are some core back-end things I want to add, and I'd like to rewrite the front-end in RiotJS.

 ## v1 Stack